Dark energy and Chern-Simons like gravity from a dynamical four-form

 The natural question to ask is with the entry of $S_{GCS}$ can the dynamics of $\phi $, now governed by Eqs.(34) and (35), still lead to an accelerating universe?
 We show that the answer is in the affirmative.
 In the context of a flat FRW model, all the non-zero components of the Riemann tensor are obtained from,

-Using Eq.(38) in Eq.(33a), one readily verifies that $*R R=0$ so that the first term in Eq.(36) vanishes.
-Hence, in the matter dominated era the equation of motion for $\phi$ (Eq.(34)) simply reduces to Eq.(5) as the last term of Eq.(34) is proportional to $*RR$.
-Since in the case of FRW models, only the diagonal components of Ricci tensor are non-zero with $R^1_{\ 1}$ = $R^2_{\ 2}$ = $R^3_{\ 3}$ and that they depend on time alone, we find after tedious algebra involving Eqs.(38) and (33b) that even the second and third terms in Eq.(36) vanish.
+Using Eq.(39) in Eq.(33a), one readily verifies that $*R R=0$.
+Hence, in the absence of electromagnetic fields, the equation of motion for $\phi$ given by eq.(34) simply reduces to Eq.(5) as the last term in the RHS of Eq.(34) is proportional to $*RR$.
+Since in the case of FRW models, only the diagonal components of Ricci tensor are non-zero with $R^1_{\ 1}$ = $R^2_{\ 2}$ = $R^3_{\ 3}$ and that they depend on time alone, we find after tedious algebra involving Eqs.(39) and (33b) that even the second and third terms in Eq.(36) vanish.
 This explicitly demonstrates that the modified Cotton tensor is zero for a flat FRW universe implying that the inclusion of $S_{GCS}$ does not alter our solution for $f(t)$ given by Eq.(24a) that is responsible for an accelerating universe, so long as `slow rolling' condition is met.
 We could have reached this conclusion straightaway without labourious calculations from the fact that $*R R=0$ implies $S_{GCS}=0$ from Eq.(32).

 Apart from the possibility of adding `Chern-Simons' like terms described above, and a natural coupling that may arise between $\tilde {w}$ and branes in string/M-theories \cite{Bousso, Feng, Dvali, Garr, Kall, Wohl, Garr1, Jarv}, there may also be a differential geometric significance of the scalar-density $\phi $, in the sense that it can be used to generate an antiderivation on antisymmetric tensor-densities of arbitrary weights.
 If $\tilde {\alpha} $ is a p-form density with weight $w$ such that its components $\alpha _{\nu_1 \nu_2 .. \nu_p} $ transform to $J^{-w} \alpha _{\nu_1 \nu_2 .. \nu_p }$, under a general coordinate transformation, $J$ being the Jacobian, then we define a generalized exterior derivative $\tilde {d}_w$ in the following manner,